DoctorWayWay/web-module-project-redux/README.md

 1. Add in reducer cases, action creators and event handler code for the following actions:

-- toggleFavorites : Switches the displayFavorites state value between true and false.
+- toggleFavorites: Switches the displayFavorites state value between true and false.
 When displayFavorites is true, the favorite button does not show on the Movie page.

 - addFavorites: Adds in a new movie object into the favorites list.

 - removeFavorite: Removes a movie Object from the favorites list with an id passed in.

 ### Stretch goals